welvet/SillyTavern-MessageSummarize/README.md

 - ~~Add the time delay before the initial summarization where appropriate~~
 - fix prefill compatability with chat completion (generate_raw doesn't allow adding separate messages in chat completion).
 Might need to hijack ST's prefill setting instead of adding it myself?
 - /qm-toggle-config returns null
+- Re-summarize on continue
+- Render markdown in summaries